DyfanJones/RAthena/README.md

 #### Setting up AWS CLI

 RAthena is compatible with AWS CLI.
-This allows your aws creditentials to be stored and not be hard coded in your connection.
+This allows your aws credentials to be stored and not be hard coded in your connection.

 To install AWS CLI please refer to:
 <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html>,